The Top 5 Sexiest Bikini Models To Follow On Instagram For Milan Fashion Week

 Thank You Summer 2018 ☀️ ????????!
 You’ve been specially perfect this year!
 Family, friends, sun, sand and sea!
 So many unforgettable memories!
 Obrigada Verão 2018 ☀️????????!
 Você foi especialmente perfeito este ano!
 Família, amigos, sol, areia e mar!
 Momentos inesquecíveis ????❤️! #thankyou #summer2018 #grateful #unforgettable #eternalsummer #icanseeyou

-Elena Santerelli is a staple of the major fashion weeks, and although she is more known for Haute Couture, she has done plenty of work in lingerie and bikinis.
+Elena Santarelli is a staple of the major fashion weeks, and although she is more known for Haute Couture, she has done plenty of work in lingerie and bikinis.
 Her Instagram feed is full of shots from her personal life mixed with plenty of behind the scenes shots from her shows and shoots.

 Finally, Italian model Cecilia Capriotti is one of the top Instagram accounts to follow for Milan Fashion Week.
 With multiple daily shows and headliners at night, MFW will be busy as ever, and new lines of swimwear will be a daily event.
 Keeping tabs on these accounts should keep anyone wanting to follow the action up to date and thoroughly entertained.